I found a 1956 Shasta 1500 tucked away in the woods in small town, SC – about 20 miles away from where I live.

 For my air conditioner, I decided to enclose it high up inside the wardrobe cabinet.
 The only visible part is the interior front (evaporator side).

 The A/C sits in a drip pan and the inside of the cabinet is insulated and lined with aluminum to protect the wood.
 The electrical outlet is inside the cabinet.
+I isolated the condenser cooling air intake side from the hot exhaust side with aluminum panels to improve the air flows and prevent air mixing.

 For the part that is normally outside, the condenser cooling air will come in through a vent that I cut into the roof.
 The hot/humid exhaust air will blow out through a louvered vent that I cut into the side of the camper.